Loading…

 Across the COOs I work with in Melbourne and Sydney, the same patterns repeat:

 Melbourne's operations leaders sit in a sweet spot: complex enough operations to genuinely benefit from AI, lean enough teams to feel the productivity gains immediately.
 The Voluntary AI Safety Standard and the AICD's guidance both point toward operations being where AI controls live in practice — not in policy documents, but in how work actually flows.
 COOs who build that capability now will be the ones their CEOs lean on heavily over the next two years.
-Our AI implementation services and services portfolio are built around exactly this kind of pragmatic, workflow-first rollout.
+As a Melbourne-based AI tech studio, Waymouth Tech has built our AI implementation services around exactly this kind of pragmatic, workflow-first rollout.

 Pick your top three workflows by volume and pain.
 Get one fully redesigned and live in 90 days.
 Measure honestly.
 Then run the playbook again.